Young Courage Award

 Diploma (.pdf) (contact SI for print files)

-Swedish embassies and consulates may apply for financial support of maximum SEK 40,000 for production of the printed material, language translation and travel costs and remuneration for Swedish guest speaker(s).
-Part of the sum applied for should be used for inviting Swedish guest speaker(s).
+Swedish embassies and consulates may apply for financial support of maximum SEK 40,000 for language translation, local events and/or ceremonies as well as travel and hotel costs for local YCA winners (maximum 2 per country).
+Part of the sum applied for may also be used for inviting Swedish guest speaker(s).

 For projects aiming to strengthen cooperation in the Baltic Sea Region the level of financial support is limited to a maximum of SEK 100,000.
 Up to 30 per cent of the granted sum may be used for external project management.